redking/dzr-redux-workshop/exercises/exercise5.md

 1. Add the constant CHANGE_COLOR to the top of the file, namespaced to the reducer `const CHANGE_COLOR = '@deezer/reducers/color/CHANGE_COLOR';`

-2. Use this constant in the `switch` statement aswell
+2. Use this constant in the `switch` statement instead of a hardcoded string

-3. Add the `onChangeColor` action creator under the reducer `switch`.
+3. Add the `onChangeColor` action creator under the reducer's `switch` statement.
 Write it like so:

 ```
 export const changeColor = color => ({